-What does Cat's in the Cradle mean?
+What do you think Cat's in the Cradle means?

 Harry Chapin: Cat's in the Cradle Meaning